-The CDC recommends administration of an additional primary dose of either the Pfizer-BioNTech or the Moderna COVID-19 vaccine at least 28 days after receipt of the second dose for certain people who are moderately or severely immunocompromised due to a medical condition or receipt of immunosuppressive medications or treatments.
+The CDC recommends administration of an "additional dose" of a primary series of either the Pfizer- BioNTech or the Moderna COVID-19 vaccine at least 28 days after receipt of the second dose for certain people who are moderately or severely immunocompromised due to a medical condition or receipt of immunosuppressive medications or treatments.
 On February 11, 2022, the CDC expanded this recommendation to include people who are moderately or severely immunocompromised who received an initial dose of the Janssen (Johnson & Johnson) COVID-19 vaccine.
+On March 29th, certain immunocompromised individuals and people over the age of 50 who received an initial booster dose at least 4 months ago to be eligible for another mRNA booster to increase their protection against severe disease from COVID-19.
+Separately and in addition, based on newly published data, adults who received a primary vaccine and booster dose of Johnson & Johnson's Janssen COVID-19 vaccine at least 4 months ago may now receive a second booster dose using an mRNA COVID-19 vaccine.